janaSunrise/Hashnode-blogs/ckn2m1v8405cmefs18szi3ush.md

 ## Typescript support

 Usually people love working with TypeScript now-a-days, and It's pretty awesome.
-Fastify has inbuilt support for TypeScript too!!
+Fastify has inbuilt support for TypeScript too.

-You just add typescript with fastify, and Just write the code for it, as it is for JS, and it just works fine, Bam!
+You just add typescript with fastify, and Just write the code for it, as it is for JS, and it just works fine.

 Fastify is shipped with a typings file, but you may need to install `@types/node`, depending on the Node.js version you are using.

 We pass the relevant typings for our http version used.
 By passing types we get correctly typed access to the underlying http objects in routes.

-If using http2 we'd pass `<http2.Http2Server, http2.Http2ServerRequest, http2.Http2ServerResponse>`.
+If using http2, we would pass `<http2.Http2Server, http2.Http2ServerRequest, http2.Http2ServerResponse>`.

-For https pass http2.Http2SecureServer or http.SecureServer instead of Server.
+For https pass, `http2.Http2SecureServer` or `http.SecureServer` instead of Server.

-This ensures within the server handler we also get http.ServerResponse with correct typings on reply.res.
+This ensures within the server handler we also get `http.ServerResponse` with correct typings on reply.res.

 Here's the guide for it: [Fastify TypeScript](https://www.fastify.io/docs/latest/TypeScript/)